jgclark/BibleGateway-to-Markdown/README.md

 - I've not done any Internationalisation of this; I don't have the experience, but I'm willing to be helped by others here.

 ## Supporting you
 If you spot problems, or have requests for improvement, please raise an issue at the [bg2md GitHub repository](https://www.github.com/jgclark/BibleGateway-to-Markdown).
-Please give details on what calls you make, and what OS and version you're using, and the version of the ruby install.
+Please give details on what calls you make, and what OS and version you're using, and the version of the ruby install. _I cannot support getting ruby working itself._

 ## Supporting me
 If you would like to support my late-night work writing useful scripts, you can through